joergboe/MakeItSimple/README.md

 * The [Makefile](OneToOne/Makefile) builds executables from each found cpp source-file.
 * The list of source files and dependables is automatically created.
 * The command line goals are executed in the designated order.
+* support of build modes 'run' and 'debug',
+* support of 4 warning levels

 **Configuration**

-* The warning level of the compiler is stored in CXXWARNINGS
+* The warning flags for compiler are stored in CXXWARN1, CXXWARN2 and CXXWARN3.

+The variables BUILD_MODE and WARN_LEVEL control the build mode and the warning level.
-More compiler options can be given during runtime with variables BUILD_MODE, CPPFLAGS, CXXFLAGS, LDFLAGS, TARGET_ARCH, LOADLIBES and LDLIBS.
+More compiler options can be given during invocation with variables CPPFLAGS, CXXFLAGS, LDFLAGS, LDLIBS, TARGET_ARCH and LOADLIBES.
 (see help goal)

 ## Make Goals